mak448a/YouTube-TV-Controller-Helper/README.md

 # TV-Controller
 Control your TV with a game controller!
-Sadly, this doesn't work on Wayland. 😢
+Sadly, some functions don't work on Wayland. 😢

 ## How to use
 - Left: click